Overview of the IRR

 whois -h whois.radb.net AS<Autonomous_System_Number>

-You can also obtain IRR data through FTP from ftp://ftp.radb.net/radb/dbase or access it indirectly through the use of free user tools.
+You can also obtain IRR data through FTP from ftp://ftp.radb.net/radb/dbase or access it indirectly through the use of free user resources.

 IRRToolSet

-The IRRToolSet is now available from ISC at the IRRToolSet project page.
+The IRRToolSet is now available from Github at the IRRToolSet project page.